 The Boys Season 5 review:

-The joke of Pagliacci the clown, as made popular by Alan Moore’s Watchmen comics, is a tragicomedy tale.
-As the joke goes, a man goes to a psychiatrist to find a way to become full of happiness for which the doctor recommends him to go watch Pagliacci, who is in town along with the entire circus.
-To which, the man replies, “But doctor, I am Pagliacci.”
-Eric Kripke’s The Boys is a similar tale of people trying to restore meaning in a ruthless world, which is presented in a satirical manner.
-In its swan song, The Boys sheds forced edginess and directionless storytelling from the previous seasons to a narrative that is propelled forward only by what is needed.
-With this simple switch, the series is completed in a holistic manner, without losing its identity.
+The joke of Pagliacci, the clown, as popularised by Alan Moore’s Watchmen comics, is a tragicomic tale.
+As the joke goes, a man goes to a psychiatrist to find a way to become full of happiness, for which the doctor recommends him to go watch Pagliacci, who is in town along with the entire circus.
+To which the man replies, “But doctor, I am Pagliacci.”
+Eric Kripke’s The Boys is a similar, satirical tale about people trying to restore meaning in a ruthless world.
+In its swan song, The Boys sheds the forced edginess and directionless storytelling of previous seasons for a narrative propelled only by what is needed.
+With this simple switch, the series is completed holistically, without losing its identity.

 Creator: Eric Kripke